In this Guide

 If you want a gaming chair that’ll connect right up to your console, this X-Rocker should be right up your alley.
 It’s the best-selling gaming chair on the market.
 We love the sleek leather look, as well as the special gaming connectivity.

 You get surround sound straight from your seat!
 It’s a technical, comfortable chair for gamers who like a more lounge-style setup.
-The best part is the price, which is still well under $200!

 It provides 2.1 surround sound, right from your seat!
 The X Rocker has two speakers at either side of the headrest, providing 2 channels for action, so you feel like you’re in the game.
 There’s also a subwoofer built into the base, so you get a nice low end without any extra equipment.